 Chef Hall, whose barbeque skills have been featured in GQ and Smithsonian magazines as well as the Cooking Channel, Bravo and Travel channels, will provide feedback cards to diners for their input.

 “Every person who walks through our doors will be a barbeque expert, because this is South Carolina, and everyone has an opinion,” Hall said.
 “So we’re going to have fun with it.
-The BullStreet District is a new frontier, and we want our guests to be involved in a first-of-its-kind adventure here at its first restaurant.”
+The BullStreet District is a new frontier, and we want our guests to be involved in a first-of-its-kind adventure here at its first restaurant.
+As the customers are out number on priorty, we want to do everything we can to ensure they get the best service while they visit the restaurant, which is why we have been thinking of new and innovative ways to manage the business even more than before.
+By looking into a POS sysytem like lightspeed restaurant, we think we may have found the solution to future issues.
+There’s nothing worse than an unhappy customer, so we want to do everything we can to prevent it from getting to this stage.”

 Grand opening hoopla can come later, he says, after early guests have had a chance to give him their feedback.